DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 ## Objectives

-1) Define and use properly in context all new terminology to include but not limited to case, observational unit, variables, data frame, associated variables, independent, and discrete and continuous variables.
+1) Define and use properly in context all new terminology to include, but not limited to, case, observational unit, variables, data frame, associated variables, independent, and discrete and continuous variables.
 2) Identify and define the different types of variables.
-3) From reading a study, explain the research question.
+3) Given a study description, explain the research question.
 4) Create a scatterplot in `R` and determine the association of two numerical variables from the plot.

 ## Data basics

 Effective presentation and description of data is a first step in most analyses.
-This lesson introduces one structure for organizing data as well as some terminology that will be used throughout this course.
+This lesson introduces one structure for organizing data, as well as some terminology that will be used throughout this course.

 ### Observations, variables, and data matrices